Fantastic Beasts: Critical and public response

-The series has received mixed critical reception being deemed critically inferior to the more positively reviewed Harry Potter films.

 Accolades

 Academy Awards

 In 2017, Fantastic Beasts and Where to Find Them won the Academy Award for Best Costume Design, becoming the first film in the overall Wizarding World franchise to win an Academy Award.

 British Academy Film Awards

-Theme park attraction
+Exhibitions and theme park attractions

 Fantastic Beasts: The Wonder of Nature was open from 9–15 December 2020 and from 17 May 2021 to 3 January 2022 at the Natural History Museum.
-It consisted of creatures, specimens and artefacts from the museum's scientific collection displayed side by side with elements from the Wizarding World as well as digital installations.
+It consisted of creatures, specimens, and artefacts from the museum's scientific collection displayed side by side with elements from the Wizarding World and digital installations.
 This exhibit featured 100 objects, including props from the Fantastic Beasts and Harry Potter films.
-There is a similar exhibition set to open at the Royal Ontario Museum in Toronto, Canada on 11 June 2022 through 2 January 2023.
+A similar exhibition opened at the Royal Ontario Museum in Toronto, Canada on 11 June 2022 through 2 January 2023.

+In January 2024, Universal Orlando announced that the Fantastic Beasts film series would be blended into The Wizarding World of Harry Potter – Ministry of Magic area for their Universal Epic Universe theme park.
+The area, which opened on 22 May 2025, includes 1920s wizarding Paris and the British Ministry of Magic.
+The 1920s wizarding Paris area includes the theatrical show Le Cirque Arcanus as well as many shops, restaurants, and experiences.